mpume-shangase/SC-300-Lab-Series/labs/lab05-authentication-methods/README.md

 > * `$UserPrincipalName` stores the test account.
 > * `Get-MgUser` retrieves the user object.
 > * `Update-MgUser -AccountEnabled:$false` disables the account.
-> * `Invoke-MgGraphRequest ... /revokeSignInSessions` revokes the user’s refresh tokens.
+> * `Invoke-MgGraphRequest ... /revokeSignInSessions` revokes the user's refresh tokens.
 > * The second `Update-MgUser -AccountEnabled:$true` re-enables the test account after the lab.
 > * `try/catch` provides clean error output if any step fails.
 >